 - -Cocoyam can be fed to livestock.
 However, cocoyam should be cooked before fed to livestock especially pig.
-The peels and leaves of cocoyam are valuable feed for ruminants (cattle goats and sheep) - -Cocoyam contain some toxic factor.
+The peels and leaves of cocoyam are valuable feed for ruminants (cattle goats and sheep) - -Cocoyam contains some toxic factors.
 Cocoyams are irritating to the body because of the presence of calcium oxalate in them.
 However, when boiled or roasted, the irritation disappears. - -The corms of cocoyam contain a gastrogenic substance.